Can I have a suite on my panhandle lot?

 Why are carriage suites not permitted in all of the same zones that permit secondary suites and garden suites?

 Garden and carriage suites are accessory residential dwelling units that are intended to be subordinate to (smaller than) the principal dwelling (the single-family home).
 Many residential neighbourhoods still feature bungalows and one-storey single-family homes.
 As a two-storey carriage suite may have a more significant impact on form and character in these neighbourhoods than a one-storey garden suite, they will continue to require a rezoning and public hearing process (except in the RS-1S zone, where they are already permitted).

 Why are residential suites not permitted in suburban or rural areas?

-Will I receive a second garbage container for my suite?
+Will I receive a second garbage cart for my suite?

 Homeowners wishing to acquire a second garbage cart for their tenant(s) need to order them.
 For each garbage cart ordered, a recycling cart must also be ordered.
 Each garbage and recycling cart comes with a collection fee based on the size of the cart (garbage carts come in different sizes and recycling carts are either 245 L or 360 L in size; view the sizes and rates here).
 Please call the Civic Operations Centre at 250-828-3461 between 8:00 am and 4:00 pm, Monday to Friday, to order additional garbage and recycling containers.